oroinc/documentation/backend/mq/rabbit-mq/rabbitmq-command-lines.rst

 rabbitmqadmin
 -------------

-Rabbitmqadmin is a part of |RabbitMQ Management Plugin| that can perform same actions that the Web-based UI does.
+Rabbitmqadmin is part of |RabbitMQ Management Plugin| that can perform same actions that the Web-based UI does.

 rabbitmq-plugins
 ----------------